frankhaugen/Frank.CronJobs/README.md

-The scenario for editing the schedule at runtime is meant to make it flexible for the user to change the schedule of the job without having to restart the application, or specify the schedule in a configuration file, and so anything that can have the opportunity y to change the schedule at runtime.
+The scenario for editing the schedule at runtime is meant to make it flexible for the user to change the schedule of the job without having to restart the application, or specify the schedule in a configuration file, and so anything that can have the opportunity to change the schedule at runtime.
 A service that react to IOptions changes, for example, can look like this:

 ```c#